 05 of 05

-Use a wet finger (some people like to use a damp rag or a sponge) to smooth out each bead of caulk.
-The key is to clean up the caulk so it leaves a nice finish but still covers the gaps around the trim.
-Do this right away before the caulk begins to set.
-Caulk takes a long time to fully dry but can become less spreadable pretty quickly.
+Immediately after applying, use a wet finger (some people like to use a damp rag or a sponge) to smooth out each bead of caulk.
+The goal is to leave a small, neat bead that still fully covers the gaps around the trim.
+It is important to do this immediately; silicone caulk takes a long time to fully dry but can become less spreadable pretty quickly.

 How much caulk is wiped away is up to personal preference.
-Some people like to leave really big caulk lines, but usually fine beads look better.
+Some people like to leave fairly large caulk lines, but small, thin beads usually look better.
 A thin line of caulk is just as effective as a large one as long as there are no gaps.
-Keep in mind that a thicker caulk joint draws the eye where a thin line is less conspicuous.
+Keep in mind that a thicker caulk joint draws the eye while a thin line will be less conspicuous.

 Let the caulk cure as directed by the manufacturer.
 Silicone caulk usually must dry for 24 hours before it's ready for heavy water contact.